oddlama/vane/README.md

 #### Remarks

-> [as of 1.16.2] Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
-Custom enchantments will be shown without any tooltip, and therefore cannot be distinguished from one another.
+> **[as of 1.16.2]** Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
+> Custom enchantments will be shown without any tooltip, and therefore cannot be distinguished from one another.
+> **[as of 1.16.2]** Vane technically supports enchantments to be acquired using the enchanting table, but all enchantments from this plugin will be acquired by treasure or crafting.
+> The reason is that adding all these enchantments at high levels would not work out well regarding the relative probability of common and rare enchantments.
+> At the time of writing, there are only 4 rarity categories, and the vanilla rarities cannot be conveniently modified.
+So as the custom enchantments are
+> on average more powerful than the vanilla ones, we would need more categories to balance the enchanting process.
+> This system is not suited for giving out valuable traits (like *Angel* or *Unbreakable*), so we decided to create crafting recipes and modify loot tables instead.

 ### Installation